MenacingDwarf/pikabu_topics/README.md

 To begin with, additional work had to be done with the data prepared in the previous stages.
 The [fasttext algorithm](https://fasttext.cc/docs/en/crawl-vectors.html) was applied to the text of posts and headings to get the embedded text.
 Stop words were removed from all posts and lemmatization was applied.
 As a result, the features necessary for further training were selected.

 But the main purpose of this stage was the application of algorithms for classification, clustering, topic modeling.
 To reproduce the results perform the following steps:
 1. Run the [feature selection notebook](Part3/features_selection.ipynb) and follow the steps in it.
+If you don't want use jupyter notebooks you can just run [script for feature selection](Part3/features_selection.py)
 2. Run the [topic modeling notebook](Part3/topic_modeling.ipynb) and follow the steps in it.

 The following results were obtained: